-Rental income from operating leases is recognised on a straight-line basis over the term of the relevant lease.
-Initial direct costs incurred in obtaining an operating lease are added to the carrying amount of the leased asset and recognised on a straight-line basis over the lease term.
+Rental income from operating leases is recognised on a straight-line basis over the lease term.
+Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying amount of the leased asset and recognised on a straight-line basis over the lease term.